 If you need to exchange currency for Icelandic króna, there are several options available throughout the country:

-• Arion Banki: Another major bank offering currency exchange services.
+- Arion Banki: Another major bank offering currency exchange services.
 Their branches are located in most major towns.
 Visit Arion Banki’s website.

-• Íslandsbanki: With branches in most major locations.
-Find an Íslandsbanki branch near you
+- Íslandsbanki: With branches in most major locations.
+Find an Íslandsbanki branch near you.

-• Downtown Reykjavik: You’ll also find currency exchange services in downtown Reykjavik, especially around the main shopping streets and tourist hubs.
+- Downtown Reykjavik: You’ll also find currency exchange services in downtown Reykjavik, especially around the main shopping streets and tourist hubs.

-ATMs: If you prefer to withdraw local currency directly, ATMs are widely available and often offer good exchange rates.
+- ATMs: If you prefer to withdraw local currency directly, ATMs are widely available and often offer good exchange rates.
 Most accept foreign cards.

 Money-Saving Tips

-• Shop at Duty-Free: Keflavík Airport is one of the few airports with Duty-Free when you arrive.
+- Shop at Duty-Free: Keflavík Airport is one of the few airports with Duty-Free when you arrive.
 If you’re over 20 and want to have a drink or two during your trip, picking up alcohol here is a smart move since it’s much cheaper than buying it at local liquor stores, where prices can be steep.

-• Drink Tap Water: There’s no need to spend money on bottled water in Iceland.
+- Drink Tap Water: There’s no need to spend money on bottled water in Iceland.
 The tap water is crisp, clean, and free.
 Just bring a reusable bottle and fill up wherever you go — it’s one of the easiest (and most sustainable) ways to cut down on costs.

-• Explore the Outdoors: Iceland’s landscapes are the real treasure, and the best part?
+- Explore the Outdoors: Iceland’s landscapes are the real treasure, and the best part?
 They’re free.
 Spend your time hiking, exploring waterfalls, or just soaking in the incredible views.
 Nature is the main attraction here, and it won’t cost you a thing.

-• Visit Local Pools: Geothermal pools are a huge part of Icelandic culture, and they’re usually very affordable.
+- Visit Local Pools: Geothermal pools are a huge part of Icelandic culture, and they’re usually very affordable.
 So, instead of spending a ton in the ultra-popular Blue Lagoon, consider relaxing in a natural hot spring without spending much.

-• Eat Smart: Dining out can get expensive fast.
+- Eat Smart: Dining out can get expensive fast.
 To save money, try picking up snacks or light meals at local bakeries or grocery stores.
 You’ll find plenty of fresh options that won’t stretch your budget, and it’s a great way to experience Icelandic food without the restaurant price tag.

 Explore Iceland with Rent.is

 Ready to experience Iceland with complete freedom?
-Renting a campervan from Rent.is lets you discover the country’s breathtaking landscapes at your own pace, all while keeping your budget in check.
+Renting a campervan from Rent.is allows you to discover the country’s breathtaking landscapes at your own pace, all while keeping your budget in check.
 We offer a range of Iceland camper rentals for every type of traveler.
 Each one is equipped to explore the rugged beauty of Iceland.

 FAQs